Malawi halts talks with Tanzania on border dispute

 The Malawian leader also cancelled a planned visit to Tanzania this month for talks on the dispute.

-Malawi, an impoverished southern African country, a year ago awarded oil exploration licenses to UK-based Surestream Petroleum to search for oil in Lake Malawi, which is known as Lake Nyasa in Tanzania.
+Malawi, an impoverished southern African country, a year ago awarded oil exploration licences to UK-based Surestream Petroleum to search for oil in Lake Malawi, which is known as Lake Nyasa in Tanzania.

 But in July, Tanzanian authorities asked Surestream Petroleum to postpone any planned drilling on the lake.
 The company has not yet started to drill.